Implications of Grid-Forming Inverter Parameters on Disturbance Localization and Controllability: Computational Analysis of Larger Systems

 \subsection{Controllability Analysis}

-To understand how the conclusions of Theorem 1 change in a more realistic network topology, the controllability gramian of the all-GFM 39-bus system model and its eigenvalues were calculated for effective inertia values from $0.636$ to $12.73$ under the assumption that all GFMs in the system are identical.
+To understand how the conclusions of Theorem 1 change in a more realistic network topology, the controllability Gramian of the all-GFM 39-bus system model and its eigenvalues were calculated for effective inertia values from $0.636$ to $12.73$ under the assumption that all GFMs in the system are identical.
 The trend of the gramian eigenvalues as inertia is increased is shown in Figure \ref{fig:39bus_eig_trend}.
-Even under more complex network topology conditions, the controllability gramian maintains the block diagonal structure used to derive the eigenvalues in the proof of Theorem 1.
+Even when line susceptances are not uniform, the controllability Gramian maintains the block diagonal structure used to derive the eigenvalues in our proof of Theorem 1.
 Therefore, the eigenvalues can be broken up into those related to controlling relative GFM phase and those related to controlling GFM frequency.

-Figure \ref{fig:39bus_eig_trend} shows eigenvalues associated with controlling frequencies are identical and scale inversely with GFM effective inertia, aligning with the conclusion drawn using a simplified network topology.
-Eigenvalues associated with controlling relative GFM phase angles are invariant under changes in GFM inertia, which aligns with Theorem 1.
-The relative angle eigenvalues, however, do not exactly match the analytical expressions given in Theorems 1 due to the more complex network topology.
-This result supports the main takeaway of Section \ref{sec:analytical_controllability}-- that the lower inertia of GFMs make the frequencies of the GFMs easier to control.
+Figure \ref{fig:39bus_eig_trend} shows that the eigenvalues associated with controlling frequencies are identical and scale inversely with GFM effective inertia, aligning with the conclusion drawn using a simplified network topology.
+Although the controllability Gramian eigenvalues corresponding to relative angles do not exactly match the analytical expressions given in Theorem 1 due to the more complex network topology, they are still observed to be invariant under changes to GFM inertia as shown in Figure~\ref{fig:39bus_eig_trend}.
+This result supports the main takeaway of Section \ref{sec:analytical_controllability} -- that the lower inertia of GFMs make the frequencies of the GFMs easier to control.
 These findings will influence future work on WAC system design as actuation on GFMs will be more effective at controlling system frequencies due to the lower inertia properties.